heather-yaple/auth-me-project/README.md

     }
     ```

-### Add an Image to a Spot based on the Spot's id
+### Add an Image to a cabin based on the cabin's id

-Create and return a new image for a spot specified by id.
+Create and return a new image for a cabin specified by id.

 * Require Authentication: true
-* Require proper authorization: Spot must belong to the current user
+* Require proper authorization: cabin must belong to the current user
 * Request
   * Method: POST
-  * Route path: /api/spots/:spotId/images
+  * Route path: /api/cabins/:cabinId/images
   * Headers:
     * Content-Type: application/json
   * Body: